[TIPS OF THE TRADE]: Writing the Intimate

 How to find, or start, a writers’ group – and what makes it work.

 “I arise in the morning,” E.B.
 White wrote, “torn between a desire to save the world and a desire to savor the world.
 This makes it hard to plan the day.”
-Explore the intersection between writing and activism — and find out why these guys are teetering down the street in high heels.
+Explore the intersection between writing and activism.

-“It doesn’t matter whether you write fiction or nonfiction,” says Ursula Le Guin, the master of science fiction fantasy.
-“All storytellers work with the same box of tools.”
+“Whether you write fiction or nonfiction,” says Ursula Le Guin, master of science fiction fantasy, “all storytellers work with the same box of tools.”
 So what’s in the toolbox?

-Writing depends on taking notice, keeping our eyesight as keen as can be.
-How do we keep our eyes in working order?
+Writing depends on taking notice.
 How do we see–and keep on seeing?

 [TIPS OF THE TRADE]: A Writer Walks into a Conference